sandeshchhetri985016/BookExchangeCentral/README.md

 ### Clone the repository:

 git clone https://github.com/sandeshchhetri985016/BookExchangeCentral.git
-Set up a local server (PHP my admin), and move the project to the www folder.
+Set up a local server (wampserver), and move the project to the www folder.

 Create a MySQL database named book_exchange and import the create_tables.sql file using phpMyAdmin.